Sample one-day agenda

 Change the conversation

-NOTE.
 The workshop is highly interactive and tailored to your needs.
 Participants may be asked to submit content ahead of time.
-A subset of these are chosen to discuss in small groups.
+A subset of these is chosen to discuss in small groups.
 This workshop is part of fassforward’s Communication Series.